Introduction to Additive Fabrication

-Additive fabrication refers to a class of manufacturing processes, in which a part is built by adding layers of material upon one another.
+Additive fabrication refers to a class of manufacturing processes in which a part is built by adding layers of material to one another.
 These processes are inherently different from subtractive processes or consolidation processes.
-Subtractive processes, such as milling, turning, or drilling, use carefully planned tool movements to cut away material from a work piece to form the desired part.
-Consolidation processes, such as casting or molding, use custom designed tooling to solidify material into the desired shape.
+Subtractive processes, such as milling, turning, or drilling, use carefully planned tool movements to cut away material from a workpiece to form the desired part.
+Consolidation processes, such as casting or molding, use custom-designed tooling to solidify material into the desired shape.

 The most common term for additive fabrication is rapid prototyping.
 The term “rapid” is used because additive processes are performed much faster than conventional manufacturing processes.
-The fabrication of a single part may only take a couple hours, or can take a few days depending on the part size and the process.
-However, processes that require custom tooling, such as a mold, to be designed and built may require several weeks.
+The fabrication of a single part may only take a couple of hours or can take a few days depending on the part size and the process.
+However, processes that require custom tooling, such as a mold, to be designed and built, may require several weeks.

 Subtractive processes, such as machining, can offer more comparable production times, but those times can increase substantially for highly complex parts.
 The term “prototyping” is used because these additive processes were initially used solely to fabricate prototypes.
 However, with the improvement of additive technologies, these processes are becoming increasingly capable of high-volume production manufacturing, as will be explored in the section on applications.